cridgeon/COMP3710_RP/recognition/siamese_kaggle_48020774/README.md

 If not otherwise specified it is assumed that the working directory that commands are executed in is the `recognition/siamese_kaggle_48020774` directory.

+This code was written and tested on Windows Subsystem for Linux (WSL).
+It has not been tested on any other system and may not work if you try.

 <h2> Model and Training Breakdown </h2>

 <h3> Data </h3>